Yuning-J/NVDFeatureAnalysis/README.md

 # NVD Data Analysis and Visualisation

 ## About the Tool
 Some static analysis and visualisation for vulnerability instances disclosed in [NVD](https://nvd.nist.gov/vuln/full-listing).
-This tool also generates several datasets that can be used for further text-mining usage.
+This tool also generates several datasets with various labels ([CWE](https://cwe.mitre.org/index.html) labels, [CAPEC](https://capec.mitre.org/index.html) labels, [CVSS](https://www.first.org/cvss/specification-document) labels, [cvedetails](https://www.cvedetails.com/vulnerabilities-by-types.php) labels) that can be used for further text-mining usage.
 You can directly employ the generated dataset, or apply this tool to get your own.

 ## Generate your own data